• Home

 Acquired Communication and Swallowing Difficulties

 Adults can develop communication or swallowing difficulties for many different reasons.
-These changes are often described as acquired difficulties, meaning they have developed after a period of typical functioning rather than being present from childhood.
+These changes are often described as acquired disorders, meaning they have developed after a period of typical functioning rather than being present from childhood.

-Acquired difficulties may happen suddenly, such as after a stroke or head injury, or they may develop more gradually as part of a neurological condition.
+Acquired disorders may happen suddenly, such as after a stroke or head injury, or they may develop more gradually as part of a neurological condition.
 They can affect speech, language, voice, cognition, eating, drinking and swallowing, and they can have a significant impact on independence, confidence and quality of life.

 At Adult Conversations, support is tailored to the individual and based on their specific strengths, difficulties and goals.